-Students are not to interfere with the property of others.
-Stealing compromises the safety of our community.
+Students should not interfere with the property of others.
+Stealing compromises, the safety of our community.
 Stealing can also cause unnecessary distress and inconvenience for individuals and their families.
 It is unacceptable for a student to move, damage or steal the property of another.
-If items are found inadvertently in the yard or classroom they are to be taken directly to the Student Office.
-Students who behave suspiciously around bags and lockers are to be reported to a teacher.
+If items are found inadvertently in the yard or classroom they should be taken directly to the Student Office.
+Students who behave suspiciously around bags and lockers should be reported to a teacher.
 A strong school community is built on honesty and respect for self and others.